jhawthorn/fzy/README.md

 ### Use with Vim

-fzy can be integrated very simply in vim.
-There is also [fzy-vim](https://github.com/Dkendal/fzy-vim), a more fully featured vim plugin.
+fzy can be easily integrated with vim.

 ``` vim
 function!
 FzyCommand(choice_command, vim_command)